CamoLover/CodexDiscordBot/README.md

 ---

 Feel free to suggest any other commands or improvements you'd like to see in the CodexDiscordBot!
-Let's make our Discord server even better together! 🤗
+Let's make your Discord server even better together! 🤗